Zeeeepa/aigne-framework/examples/mcp-blocklet/README.md

 ### Connect to an AI Model

-As an example, running `npx -y @aigne/example-mcp-blocklet --chat` requires an AI model.
+As an example, running `npx -y @aigne/example-mcp-blocklet --interactive` requires an AI model.
 If this is your first run, you need to connect one.

 ![run example](./run-example.png)